surfdemon/savings-calc/readme.md

 Day 100 would be saving £1.00 with total savings = £50.50

 At the end of the year on day 365 the saving for the day would be £3.65 and total saving amount would be £667.95

+Running savings.py will tell you how much to save that day and also how much you should have total in your savings.